getsentry/craft/README.md

   --no-input       Suppresses all user prompts        [boolean] [default: false] --dry-run        Dry run mode: do not perform any real actions
                                                       [boolean] [default: false]
+  --rev, -r        Source revision to prepare the release from.
+                                                        [string] [default: null]
   --no-push        Do not push the release branch     [boolean] [default: false] --no-git-checks  Ignore local git changes and unsynchronized remotes
                                                       [boolean] [default: false]